TuranBilgi Business Platform:

 (July 2025 - Present)

-TuranBilgi is a modern, API-first, multi-client backend platform designed to support complex business workflows alongside high-performance real-time communication.
-The platform follows a microservices-oriented and event-driven architecture, enabling independent scaling, fault isolation, and long-term extensibility across backend services and client applications.
+TuranBilgi is a modern, API-first, multi-client business platform designed to support complex domain workflows alongside high-performance real-time communication.
+The platform follows a distributed microservices architecture with event-driven coordination, enabling independent scaling, fault isolation, and long-term extensibility across backend services and client applications.

 TuranBilgi is designed as a unified backend system serving multiple client applications through a shared API layer.
-All business logic, authentication, authorization, and real-time capabilities are centralized within the platform, ensuring consistency across all consuming clients.
-The platform consists of two primary backend components:
+All business logic, authentication, authorization, and real-time capabilities are centralized within the platform and exposed through a shared API layer.
+This ensures consistent behavior across all consuming clients while allowing internal services to evolve independently.
+It is designed around long-term platform sustainability rather than short-term feature delivery.
+Its architecture emphasizes:

 1. Core Business Microservice